Ah, tourist season on Hilton Head.

 No shark fishing from shore —or fishing at certain times.

-“There is no doubt that fishing on the beach attracts sharks,” according to shark bite expert George Burgess at the International Shark Attack File.
+“There is no doubt that fishing on the beach attracts sharks,” according to shark expert George Burgess at the International Shark Attack File.
 And yet, every day, you can find fishermen lining the beaches right near swimmers.
 It’s illegal to bait or fish for sharks from the beach, or anywhere 400 yards from the beach.

 Fishing in designated swimming areas on the beaches is banned from April- September from sun up to sundown.
 So let’s cut down on the shark bites and stop fishing near folks.